Mill Creek Valley: African American community

 Mill Creek Valley became one of the largest African American communities in the first half of the 20th century.
 Black businesses and organizations thrived.
 Mill Creek Valley, spanning 465 acres, was the home to hundreds of businesses and organizations, 5,600 residential buildings, and 43 historic churches in the 1950s.
 One of the Black businesses was the People's Finance Corporation Building.
 Notable educational facilities were the Booker T. Washington Vocational School, and the original Vashon High School.
 City Hospital #2 was established in the valley.

 The YWCA, Phillis Wheatley Branch was a center of intellectual life in the Mill Creek Valley neighborhood.
 The Fisk Jubilee Singers performed at Wheatley in 1916, and W.E.B.
 Du Bois gave a lecture in 1922.
 Maya Angelou, Mary McLeod Bethune and Butterfly McQueen all visited or stayed in the YWCA's hotel rooms.

 Bars and nightclubs were established.
 Residents Josephine Baker and Scott Joplin attained worldwide fame.
 The community developed a distinctive culture based upon African American music, religion and activism.
 It became a center for racial justice activism.

-Redlining and segregation caused the neighborhood to degrade.
+Redlining and segregation caused the neighborhood to overcrowd and degrade.
 It had a lack of water and electricity.
 Buildings deteriorated and the area was unsanitary.
 Of the dwellings, 80 percent did not have bathrooms within the house and 50 percent of the houses did not have running water.
-The neighborhood was considered the worst eyesore in the city, yet there were successful businesses and was one of the key African American neighborhoods.
+Despite the difficulties and widespread negative perceptions of the neighborhood, it was one of the key African American neighborhoods.